kleoverse/proof-of-talent-contracts/README.md

 <br/><br/>

-## Sismo protocol
+## Proof of Talent protocol - Built on top of Sismo Protocol

-A complete overview of the protocol is available in our [documentation](https://protocol.docs.sismo.io)
+A complete overview of the protocol is available in Sismo's [documentation](https://protocol.docs.sismo.io)

 ## Deployed contracts